grafana/mimir/tutorials/play-with-grafana-mimir/README.md

 ## Explore Grafana Mimir dashboards

-Open Grafana running at [`http://localhost:9000`](http://localhost:9000) and check out some dashboards showing the status and health of your Grafana Mimir local cluster.
+Open Grafana on your local host [`http://localhost:9000`](http://localhost:9000) and view dashboards showing the status and health of your Grafana Mimir local cluster.
 Metrics are queried directly from Grafana Mimir.

 To begin with, we recommend looking at the following dashboards: